Iceland at the FIFA World Cup: Record at the FIFA World Cup

+Head-to-head record

 Russia 2018

 Following a 2–0 home win over Kosovo in the final round of the qualifiers, Iceland secured their spot in Russia 2018, finishing top of Group I by two points over Croatia, who had defeated Iceland in the World Cup play-offs four years earlier.
 Despite finishing bottom of the group, Iceland drew against Argentina 1–1 in the opening match of the group.

 Group stage

 Players with most appearances

 Nine players were fielded in all three of Iceland's FIFA World Cup matches in 2018.

 Goalscorers

 In the match against Argentina on 16 June 2018, Alfreð Finnbogason scored the first goal for Iceland in FIFA World Cup history.